 - IBM Watson Media

-VIDIZMO EnterpriseTube is an enterprise video content management system built for end-to-end management of live and on-demand videos catering to either internal or external audiences, all centrally searchable in a secure video library.
-On top of it all, what makes one of the best Video CMS is its offerings of artificial intelligence, customizations and approachable customer support.
+VIDIZMO EnterpriseTube is an enterprise video content management system (Video CMS) built for end-to-end management of live and on-demand videos catering to either internal or external audiences, all centrally searchable in a secure video library.
+On top of it all, what makes it one of the best Video CMS is its offerings of artificial intelligence, customizations and approachable customer support.

 Plus, VIDIZMO is a highly interoperable platform with many out-of-the-box integrations with various existing IT systems (like video conferencing systems like Zoom, LMS, CMS, CRM) alongside custom integrations with applications required for your particular business use case.
 VIDIZMO is designed keeping security in mind and fulfills all major compliances needed by public and private organizations operating in different regions and industries.